One Pot Turkey Pasta

 Written By: Emily Chen

-Recipe Output: 6 Number of Servings (6 heaping cups)
+Servings: 6 Portion Size (6 heaping cups)

-Dietary Preferences: Gluten-Free Option, Dairy-Free Option
+Dietary Options: Gluten-Free Option, Dairy-Free Alternative

-What You'll Need
+Ingredients You’ll Need

 → Base Ingredients

-01 1 tablespoon extra virgin olive oil (15 ml)
+Quantity of Ingredients: 01 1 tablespoon extra virgin olive oil (15 ml)

-02 750 g ground turkey (7% fat)
+Quantity of Ingredients: 02 750 g ground turkey (7% fat)

-03 1 tablespoon Italian herb seasoning
+Quantity of Ingredients: 03 1 tablespoon Italian herb seasoning

-04 1/2 teaspoon ground black pepper
+Quantity of Ingredients: 04 1/2 teaspoon ground black pepper

-05 1 onion, diced
+Quantity of Ingredients: 05 1 onion, diced

-06 2 large celery stalks, diced
+Quantity of Ingredients: 06 2 large celery stalks, diced

-07 1 large carrot, diced
+Quantity of Ingredients: 07 1 large carrot, diced

-08 3 cloves garlic, minced
+Quantity of Ingredients: 08 3 cloves garlic, minced

 → Sauce & Seasonings

-09 1 tablespoon balsamic vinegar (15 ml)
+Quantity of Ingredients: 09 1 tablespoon balsamic vinegar (15 ml)

-10 1 tablespoon gluten free soy sauce or tamari (15 ml)
+Quantity of Ingredients: 10 1 tablespoon gluten free soy sauce or tamari (15 ml)

-11 3 tablespoons nutritional yeast
+Quantity of Ingredients: 11 3 tablespoons nutritional yeast

-12 2 1/2 cups chicken or beef stock (600 ml)
+Quantity of Ingredients: 12 2 1/2 cups chicken or beef stock (600 ml)

-13 1 can diced tomatoes (400 g)
+Quantity of Ingredients: 13 1 can diced tomatoes (400 g)

 → Pasta & Greens

-14 280 g dried gluten free penne
+Quantity of Ingredients: 14 280 g dried gluten free penne

-15 2 cups spinach (60 g)
+Quantity of Ingredients: 15 2 cups spinach (60 g)

 → Garnish

-16 Red chili flakes (optional)
+Quantity of Ingredients: 16 Red chili flakes (optional)

-17 Fresh herbs (optional)
+Quantity of Ingredients: 17 Fresh herbs (optional)

 How to Make It